Growing Pumpkins In Containers | How To Grow Pumpkins In Pots

 Fertilizer

-Switching to a low nitrogen fertilizer that is rich in potassium and phosphorus, like water-soluble 5-15-15 fertilizer every other week (when the plant has grown and is big enough to produce flowers), is a good idea.
+It is a good idea to switch to a low-nitrogen fertilizer that is rich in potassium and phosphorus, like water-soluble 5-15-15 fertilizer, every other week (when the plant has grown and is big enough to produce flowers).

 Pruning